Byblos: History and archaeology

-The site first appears to have been settled during the Pre-Pottery Neolithic B period, approximately 8800 to 7000 BC.
-Neolithic remains of some buildings can be observed at the site.
-According to the writer Philo of Byblos (quoting Sanchuniathon, and quoted in Eusebius), Byblos was founded by the Phoenician shrine god El, (whom the Greeks identified with their god Cronus).
+Fragments attributed to the semi-legendary pre-Homeric Phoenician priest Sanchuniathon say Byblos was the first city erected in Phoenicia and was established by the god Cronus.
+(Cronus was considered the nearest equivalent to the Canaanite Baal / Baal Hammon in the syncretising system used by the ancient Greeks and Romans.)
+According to the writer Philo of Byblos (quoting Sanchuniathon, and quoted in Eusebius), Byblos was founded by the Phoenician shrine god El (whom the Greeks identified with their god Cronus).
 During the 3rd millennium BC, the first signs of a town can be observed, with the remains of well-built houses of uniform size.
 This was the period when the Canaanite civilization began to develop.

 Neolithic and Chalcolithic levels

+Neolithic remains of some buildings can be observed at the site.
 Jacques Cauvin published studies of flint tools from the stratified Neolithic and Chalcolithic sites in 1962.
 Remains of humans found in Chalcolithic burials have been published by Henri Victor Vallois in 1937.
 Tombs from this era were discussed by Emir Maurice Chehab in 1950.
 Early pottery found at the tell was published by E.S.
 Boynton in 1960 with further studies by R. Erich in 1954 and Van Liere and Henri de Contenson in 1964.

-Five levels stratigraphy
+Dunand's five-level stratigraphy

 Prehistoric settlements at Byblos were divided up by Dunand into the following five periods, which were recently expanded and re-calibrated by Yosef Garfinkel to correlate with Tell es-Sultan (Jericho):